jaxjs/jax-app/README.md

 ===========================

-`jax-app` is a simple, single-page application MVC framework that utilizes common Javascript Bootstrap and jQuery
+`jax-app` is a simple, single-page application MVC framework that utilizes the common JavaScript libraries Bootstrap and jQuery

 STRUCTURE
 ---------